 Use memory-optimized tables for your core transaction tables, that is, the tables with the most performance-critical transactions.
 Use natively compiled stored procedures to optimize execution of the logic associated with the business transaction.
 The more of the logic you can push down into stored procedures in the database, the more benefit you see from In-Memory OLTP.

 - Use the transaction performance analysis report to identify the objects you want to migrate.

-- Use the memory-optimization and native compilation advisors to help with migration.
+- Use the Memory Optimization Advisor and Native Compilation Advisor to help with migration.